-U.S. Customs and Border Protection is introducing facial recognition biometric exit technology at Miami International Airport (MIA) for a select flight from MIA.
+U.S. Customs and Border Protection is introducing biometric technology for departing passengers at Miami International Airport (MIA).

 Using the flight manifest, CBP builds a flight specific photo gallery using photographs from the travel document the passenger provided to the airline.
 CBP then compares the live photo against the document photo in the gallery to ensure the passenger is the true bearer of the document.
 If the photo captured at boarding is matched to a U.S. passport, the passenger—having been confirmed as a U.S. citizen—is automatically determined to be out of scope for biometric exit purposes and the photo is discarded after a short period of time.

 Delta and JetBlue announced collaborations with CBP to integrate facial recognition technology as part of the boarding process.
 Delta is testing eGates at John F. Kennedy International Airport and Hartsfield-Jackson International Airport and JetBlue is testing facial recognition technology at Boston Logan International Airport that allows passengers to self-board without scanning a boarding pass.

 John Wagner, Deputy Executive Assistant Commissioner, Office of Field Operations:

 “Through our consultations with the airlines and airport stakeholders, and based on the success of several pilots, CBP determined that facial recognition was a viable exit solution.

 “With the expansion of this technology we will be looking at different flights, airports, lighting conditions, and internal IT configurations to demonstrate to our stakeholders that this solution is flexible, reliable and easy for travelers to use.”